 Sponsors are fine, but in many cases, they only want you if you have 1000’s of listeners and are going to pay 20$ per 1000.
 (Give or take.)

 Part of my sponsorship packages includes sponsorship from the guest.
 Creating a personal connection (it’s just your voice and their ears) with my listeners is endlessly more important than just having an ad.

-The packages that I have worked out are setup to increase the exposure of the guest and episode.
-So this is not so much a fee to be a guest on the show as it is a tiered level to get access to increased promotion of your episode, products and services.
+The packages that I have worked out are set up to increase the exposure of the guest and the episode.
+So this is not so much a fee to be a guest on the show as it is a tiered level to get access to increased promotion of your episode, products, and services.

-Currently I have packages that range from $300 to $3,000 with the mid to high packages including paid Facebook ads created by me, ad reads in the episodes and more.
+Currently, I have packages that range from $300 to $3,000 with the mid to high packages including paid Facebook ads created by me, the ad reads in the episodes and more.

 You can click here to check out the current packages.

 My plan is to interview 2 to 3 nonprofit leaders a year with no sponsorship fee.

 The answer is no. Having a self-development show originally had slightly different goals and my guests from that time period are just amazing.
 Most of them were not actively trying to promote their products or services and I had deep connections with them either before the interview or after the interview.
 Not to say that I don’t have that now, but it is certainly different now that the show is business focused with business owners coming on to help promote their business, products and services.

 I realize it is not something that many other podcasters are doing and I expect some to push back.
 I can’t tell you if this strategy is for every podcaster, but I know what feels right for me, my family, my platform, my listeners and my guests.